Eliaslichi96/Movie-Client/README.md

 ## Description

-MyFlix Client is a React application designed for users to explore and engage with a vast collection of movies.
+My-Movie-Client app is a React application designed for users to explore and engage with a vast collection of movies.
 Users can register an account, personalize their list of favorite movies, view detailed information about each movie, and manage their user profile.
 The application is built with React and uses Bootstrap for styling, incorporating a responsive design for optimal viewing on various devices.

 ## Features